11027649/Team50/README.md

 ## Getting Started
 Get this program on your computer by downloading the Team50 github repository.
+Install the requirements by running: pip install -r requirements.txt.
 The program will ask you 2 things: the protein that you want to fold and the algorithm you want to use to do so.
 The protein can be A1, B1-B4 or C1-C4 for the proteins specified for our problemset.
 You can find these proteins in assignements.txt in the inputFolder.
 You can also type your own protein, consisting of H, P and C amino acids.

 ## More about the problem this case is based on